Potato-007/MSI-MPG-B460I-Gaming---Hackintosh/README.md

 - Handoff / Continuity, AirDrop
 - Unlock with Apple Watch - not tested
-- shutdown - it turns on after a few minutes, but overnight sleep is ok (Dortania instructions with FixShutdown-USB-SSDT applied, but not working)
+- shutdown - it turns on after a few minutes or hours, but overnight sleep is ok.
+As every computer draws the same amount of current in powered off as in sleep mode (about 3W average), I gave up on fixing shutdown, instead I'm using an overnight sleep.
+  (Dortania instructions with FixShutdown-USB-SSDT applied, but not working)